Child protection re-referrals a product of high caseloads

 So, with a structured child protection referral process in place, why are system re-referrals so common?

-The DfE report found that child protection re-referrals were more common among certain groups of young people; for example, children with disabilities, children displaying signs of socially unacceptable behaviour, girls, and children initially referred to child protection services because of abuse or neglect.
+The DfE report found that child protection re-referrals were more common among certain groups of young people, such as children with disabilities, children displaying signs of socially unacceptable behaviour, girls, and children initially referred to child protection services because of abuse or neglect.

-High caseloads among social workers are also a key contributing factor in child protection re-referrals.
+High caseloads among social workers are seen as a key contributing factor in child protection re-referrals.

 Indeed, the DfE report stated: "The lower the number of children in need per social worker, the lower the effect of referral rates on re-referral propensity."